AASHE/django-linkcheck/README.rst

 Settings
 --------

-LINKCHECK_EXTERNAL_RECHECK_INTERVAL
+LINKCHECK_RECHECK_INTERVAL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Default: 10080 (1 week in minutes)

-Will not recheck any external link that has been checked more recently than this value.
+Will not recheck any link that has been checked more recently than this value.

 LINKCHECK_EXTERNAL_REGEX_STRING
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~